pbek/QOwnNotes/docs/content/getting-started/browser-extension.md

 Right-click on a webpage or selected text to use the **web-clipper** functionality.
 There you can also create a new with a **screenshot** of the current webpage.

+!!! tip
+    The web clipper is also scriptable!
+Take a look at the [websocketRawDataHook](../scripting/hooks/#websocketrawdatahook) if you want to control what you clip from webpages.

 ## Bookmarks

 By default the browser extension will show all **links of the current note** in a popup when you click the QOwnNotes icon in your browser.
 These links will get a tag `current`.